wemake-services/meta/employees.md

 ### Task-based payment approach

-We have adopted a not very common but still effective in its way compensation practice based on tasks closed by a person.
+We have adopted a not very common but still effective in its way compensation practice based on tasks [closed](https://github.com/wemake-services/meta/wiki/Closing-issues) by a person.
 When hiring, we agree on your hourly rate, and, when assigning a task to you, we set a price for it basing on delivery time estimation and your fixed rate.

-So each task has an expressly declared price and every three days your successfully closed tasks are collected and paid for in bulk.
+So each task has an expressly declared price and every three days your [successfully completed](https://github.com/wemake-services/meta/wiki/Definition-of-%22Done%22) tasks are collected and paid for in bulk.

-Basically, you have no limitation in how much you can earn, although it works both ways: if you show low performance, you get less paid than you could have been.
+Basically, you have no limitation in how much you can earn, although it works both ways: if you show low performance, you get paid less than you could have been.

 ### How my initial hourly rate is calculated